bigmlcom/bigmler/docs/index.rst

 of the data will be run through the model to obtain the corresponding evaluation.

-The same is available for ensembles:
+The same procedure is available for ensembles:

 .. code-block:: bash